anumsaghir/Recommendation-system/README.md

 The data are contained in six files, `genome-scores.csv`, `genome-tags.csv`, `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.
 More details about the contents and use of all these files follows.

 This and other GroupLens data sets are publicly available for download at <http://grouplens.org/datasets/>.

+## Implementations

+Recommendation system will be implemented using 3 methods

+1. Traditional relational database based using MySQL and Python
+2. cKNN based using hadoop for distributed processing
+3. Graph database based using ArangoDB